IP over Avian Carriers: Real-life implementation

-This real life implementation was mentioned by the French MP Martine Billard in the French Assemblée Nationale, during debates about Hadopi.
+This real-life implementation was mentioned by the French member of parliament Martine Billard in the French National Assembly, during debates about HADOPI.

-The implementation was noted in the song "Paper Pings" by Steve Savitzky.

 Risks

 In December 2005, a Gartner report on bird flu that concluded "A pandemic wouldn't affect IT systems directly" was humorously criticized for neglecting to consider RFC 1149 and RFC 2549 in its analysis.

 Known risks to the protocol include: